 Gap years are a staple of many education policies.
 The concept of a gap year has gained popularity in recent years and looks to be ultimately beneficial for many university graduates.
 However, the negative aspects of not having a proper education often go unnoticed.
 Enrolling in a university is an investment that should not be taken lightly.
 Yet, it is not unusual for many students to leave for a gap year and then come back with low expectations and little knowledge of the system.
 To some, the gap year is more of a “break” from education than a stepping stone to a better life.

 Without a doubt, a gap year is a fantastic option for young people looking to travel or gain a fresh perspective on life.
+And while you are exploring new places, why not take the chance to earn some money on the side too?
+You could Teach English Online, finally start that YouTube channel you have always dreamed of, or dive into freelance writing.
 Not only is it a great way to earn some cash, but it’s also a chance to work on skills that you can use to make yourself stand out in the job market.
-Once you’ve decided to take the plunge and head off on a gap year, you’ll need to decide on a particular destination, and you’ll also need to start planning how your year will go.

 It seems like every day, a new generation of students is thinking of going outside of the traditional educational system, and taking a gap year (also called a developmental year) to travel, volunteer, or study a foreign language.
 The school system seems to be moving more and more towards a standardized test-based curriculum that doesn’t allow for much creativity and student input.
 A lot of kids are leaving school and going to college thinking they can do it all, but often they don’t know what they don’t know.